ivin-titus/bing-autosearch/README.md

  pip install requests
 * Download the latest version of script & extract it ( you can also clone this repo using git clone command )
 * Change Directory using  cd ' file location ' command . replace 'file location' with exact one .
-* Run the script using  python run.py  or  python3 run.py on Powershell or Terminal ( on windowed mode on right side of the screen )
+* Run the script using  python run.py  or  python3 run.py on Powershell or CMD or Terminal
 * If you want to schedule it , run run-at.py
 * Follow instuctions inside readme.txt inside particular script version , You can Customize the script according to this file .
 New features are added on each release .